Palmerston North Boys' High School: History and controversy

-In 1902, Palmerston North High School was established as a co-educational secondary school with an initial roll of 84 students (40 boys and 44 girls, the first person being on the roll was a girl).
+In 1902, Palmerston North High School was established by Scottish Presbyterian elders as a co-educational secondary school with an initial roll of 84 students (40 boys and 44 girls).
 The first classes were held at St Andrew's Presbyterian Church Sunday School hall.
 In 1920, Palmerston North High School was split into two single-sex schools: Palmerston North Girls' High School and Palmerston North Boys' High School.

 In a 1990 case, M & R v Syms and the Board of Trustees of Palmerston North Boys High School [2003] NZAR 705, the plaintiffs challenged the steps taken by the rector in suspending both students for consumption of alcohol, and later by the board expelling M. McGechan J gave judgment for the plaintiffs holding that the rector's discretion as to whether to suspend the pupils "is not to be ignored, as if non-existent.
 Nor is it to be fettered by a principal through self-imposed rules permitting no exceptions".
 The judge further found that the board did not exercise its mind on the ultimate discretion whether or not to uplift suspension or procure removal.

 In September 2006 the school had an outbreak of tuberculosis in which a substantial number of students contracted a latent form of tuberculosis, as well as a small number of students who had active tuberculosis.
 There was a second, smaller outbreak in 2010.

 The then-rector, Tim O'Connor, was awarded a Woolf Fisher Fellowship and the Sir Peter Blake Leadership Award in 2007.

+In August 2017 the school was hit with media attention as a year 12 student was denied access to the ball as he did not have a partner to go with.